 The City of Rocklin seeks to promote the use of public transit through development conditions requiring park-and-ride lots, and bus turnouts.
-Bike lanes are typically required along arterial and collector streets.
-In the vicinity of the project there are existing Class II bike facilities on Atherton Road, Lonetree Boulevard and West Oaks Boulevard adjoining the project.
-The project does not conflict with these bike lane locations or with other policies or programs promoting alternative transportation.
 Transit service in the project vicinity is provided by Placer County Transit (PCT).
-The bus route closest to the project site is the Lincoln/Rocklin/Sierra College which runs a continuous route between Lincoln and Sierra College, with stops nearest the project site being at Sunset Boulevard/Lonetree Boulevard.
-The project does not conflict with these bus route or stop locations or other policies or programs promoting alternative transportation.
+The bus route closest to the project site is the Lincoln/Rocklin/Sierra College which runs a continuous route between Lincoln and Sierra College, with stops nearest the project site being at Sunset Boulevard/Lonetree Boulevard, Sunset Boulevard/Atherton Road, and Sunset Boulevard/West Oaks Boulevard.
+The project does not conflict with these bus route or stop locations or other policies or programs promoting alternative transportation and the impact is considered less than significant.